 After you have submitted an appeal to the University you will receive an acknowledgement from Student Cases.
 If your appeal is not deemed to fall within the grounds, you will be informed.
 Otherwise, your appeal and any supporting evidence will be sent to the Chair of the Exam Board in your School for verification on the grounds you have appealed.
-Under the regulations, the Chair is normally expected to submit a response back to Student Cases within 14 days but, in Student Advice's experience, this may vary depending on the number of cases being processed.
+Under the regulations, the Chair is normally expected to submit a response back to Student Cases.

 The Vice-Chancellor will appoint a pool of senior academics who will be trained to consider appeals under this procedure.
 The Academic Registrar or nominee will appoint one senior academic from a different college to you to consider the appeal.
 In these cases the appeal form and evidence provided by you along with the information provided by the Chair of the Exam Board will be considered.

 There are three possible options available to the senior academic when considering the outcome of your appeal;